-All absolute positive claims about God (He exists, he doesn't exist) are equally unscientific, since we simply cannot prove anything regarding the transcended and the metaphysical because of its very nature.
-Atheists like to think they're on science's side but in reality their absolute rejection of a metaphysical monad is just as unscientific as absolute acceptance of one.
+All absolute positive claims about God ("he exists", "he doesn't exist") are equally unscientific, since we simply cannot empirically prove anything regarding the transcended and the metaphysical because of its very nature.
+Atheists like to think they're on science's side but in reality their rejection of a transcendent monad or God is just as unscientific as absolute belief in one.

 >Attributing Pascal's wager to just Christianity is falling into the trap of assumption that the Abrahamic god is the real one.
 Nobody's using Pascal's wager to justify believing in Thor.

-That's correct, but I never mentioned the Abrahamic God.
-This is about atheism, and Pascal's wager applies whether Christianity is taken into context or not.
+This discussion is about atheism, and Pascal's wager applies whether Christianity is taken into context or not.
 Furthermore, there is a very good reason nobody uses Pascal's wager to justify believing in Thor or Zeus.
 Pagan religions, unlike the Abrahamic ones, are not doctrinal and therefore do not provide moral guidelines for their followers to abide by.
-There is no scripture or dogma, and certainly no concrete understanding of sin or damnation.
-As a result, in Pascal's wager it might as well be grouped in with atheism.
+There is no concrete understanding of sin or damnation and certainly no scripture or dogma.
+As a result, for the purposes of Pascal's wager, they might as well be grouped in with atheism.

 > If both Christians and Atheists make positive claims regarding God's existence, then why defend Christians and attack atheists?
 Aren't Christians just as unscientific?

 Indeed, Christians and atheists are equally unscientific because they make absolute claims about something they simply cannot prove or disprove.
 However, atheists are the ones that value empiricism and evidence over faith, they are the ones that claim to be on science's side, and as a result are completely inconsistent with their own beliefs.
-They disregard claims which lack backing evidence (God exists), but completely embrace themselves a claim that has no backing evidence (God doesn't exist).
-Christians do not claim to be with science, they do not claim that everything requires evidence and empirical data and they do not have a problem with mere faith.
+They disregard claims which lack backing evidence (God exists), but they themselves embrace a claim that has no backing evidence (God doesn't exist).
+Christians do not claim that everything requires evidence and empirical data and they do not have a problem with mere faith.
 Therefore, Christians are at least consistent within their own worldview, whereas atheists are not.